ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 train_stats = model.train(data_df=dataframe)
 ```

-`model_definition` is a dictionary that has the same key-value stracture of a model definition YAML file, as it's technically equivalent as parsing the YAML file into a Python dictionary.
+`model_definition` is a dictionary that has the same key-value structure of a model definition YAML file, as it's technically equivalent as parsing the YAML file into a Python dictionary.
-`train_stats` will be a dictionary contaning statistics about the training.
+`train_stats` will be a dictionary containing statistics about the training.
 The contents are exactly the same of the `training_statistics.json` file produced by the `experiment` and `train` commands.

 Loading a Pre-trained Model